Trainer(s): Mireille Lock & Paul Noorland, duration: 8 hours

 Please contact us for pricing for tailored content and for in house group trainings.

-Trainings can be given in one of our offices (Utrecht, Amsterdam, Rotterdam, Arnhem, Munich, Dusseldorf, Vienna, Zurich), on site at a client location or remote.
+Trainings can be given in one of our offices (Utrecht, Amsterdam, Rotterdam, Arnhem, Munich, Dusseldorf, Vienna, Zurich), on site at a client location, or (in some cases) remote.
 Training content can be tailored to meet your specific requirements.